C4Q/AC3.2-Closures-InDepth/README.md

 > Note: We add in `print` statements to get some visual indication that a task is started/running/completed

-We're back to the original problem (having to wait for the return value) though, so lets wrap things up in another `DispatchQueue` call:
+We still haven't solved the waiting issue (having to wait for the return value) though, so lets wrap things up in another `DispatchQueue` call:

 ```swift
 func longAdditionTask() -> Int {